amc1234/SmartWatch/README.md

 An original design for a SmartWatch.

-The SmartWatch will have an OLED display and use an Adafruit Microprocessor, an Adafruit Bluetooth module, a small motor, two buttons, and a Lithium Ion battery.
+The SmartWatch uses and OLED display and uses an Arduino Uno, an HC-05 Bluetooth module, a motor, and a 9V battery.

-It is meant to do two simple tasks: tell time and date, and notify you when there is a new notification.
+It is meant to do two simple tasks: tell time and date, and notify you are receive a text or call.
-The small motor will vibrate when there is a new notifications and the button will display that notification when clicked.
+The small motor vibrates when there is a new text or call.

-Another button will be an on/off switch.

-A case will be designed on TinkerCad and 3D printed so the watch can be worn.

-The SmartWatch will be programmed on the Arduino IDE that is compatible with both the microprocessor and Bluetooth module.
+The SmartWatch has been programmed on the Arduino IDE that is compatible with both the microprocessor and Bluetooth module.

-Currently working on code.
+An application for android has also been developed to send data to the Arduino Uno.